 In December 2009, the Foundation was informed that a donor established a charitable remainder annuity trust with a national bank as the trustee naming the Foundation as the remainder beneficiary.
 Under the terms of the charitable remainder annuity trust, the two noncharitable lead beneficiaries are to receive total quarterly payments of 7% of the initial fair market value of the trust until the earlier of the death of either beneficiaries or ten years after the death of the donor, which occurred in February 2009.
-For the years ended June 30, 2016 and 2015, a payout rate of 8.33% and 8.33%, respectively, and life factor of 1.9473 and 2.8839, respectively, was used to estimate the present value of future benefits to be received by the Foundation valued at \$1,157,809 and \$1,178,921, respectively.
+For the years ended June 30, 2017 and 2016, a payout rate of 9.83% and 8.33%, respectively, and life factor of 0.9823 and 1.9473, respectively, was used to estimate the present value of future benefits to be received by the Foundation valued at \$1,273,947 and \$1,157,809, respectively.
 The initial gross contribution was recorded as a temporarily restricted contribution and a split-interest agreement receivable.
-The change in the value of the split interest agreement was a loss of \$21,112 and a gain of \$41,389 during the years ended June 30, 2016 and 2015, respectively.
+The change in the value of the split interest agreement was a gain of \$116,138 and a loss of \$21,112 during the years ended June 30, 2017 and 2016, respectively.

 In February 2012, the Foundation was informed that a donor established a charitable remainder unitrust with a national bank as the trustee naming the Foundation as one of the remainder beneficiaries.
 Under the terms of the charitable remainder unitrust agreement, the non-charitable lead beneficiaries are to receive annual payments calculated at 5% of the investment's value at December 31st each year until the lead beneficiaries' deaths.
 At the time of the noncharitable lead beneficiaries' deaths, the trust is to terminate, \$100,000 will be distributed to another organization, and the remaining trust assets are to be distributed among five organizations with the Foundation being one of them.
-Based on the noncharitable lead beneficiaries' life expectancies, the fair market value of the assets is evaluated at December 31st of each year.
-The fair market value of the assets is evaluated at December 31st each year based on the noncharitable lead beneficiaries' life expectancies.
-At June 30, 2016 and 2015, a payout rate of 9.88% and 9.88%, respectively, with a remainder factor of 0.23976 and 0.22711, respectively, was used to estimate the present value of future benefits expected to be received, with the Foundation's share valued at \$113,977 and \$122,420, respectively.
-The change in the value of the split-interest agreement was a loss of \$8,443 and a gain of \$6,665 during the years ended June 30, 2016 and 2015, respectively.
+Based on the noncharitable lead beneficiaries' life expectancies, the fair market value of the assets is evaluated at December 31st each year based on the noncharitable lead beneficiaries' life expectancies.
+At June 30, 2017 and 2016, a payout rate of 9.88% and 9.88%, respectively, with a remainder factor of 0.24979 and 0.23976, respectively, was used to estimate the present value of future benefits expected to be received, with the Foundation's share valued at \$134,588 and \$113,977, respectively.
+The change in the value of the split-interest agreement was a gain of \$20,611 and a loss of \$8,443 during the years ended June 30, 2017 and 2016, respectively.